-A comprehensive solution was provided by ATOP along with partners BlackBear TechHive and BlackBear Cyber Security.
+- A comprehensive solution was provided by ATOP along with partners BlackBear TechHive and BlackBear Cyber Security.
 In total, more than 150 ATOP switches are used throughout these 32 substations.
-All are managed via BlackBear TechHive's network management tool.
+Built with industrial-grade hardware and design, the whole system is able to perform reliably under harsh environments for a long period of time. - All devides are managed via BlackBear TechHive's network management tool.
 Specifically designed for efficient, portable, scalable, secure and consistent management of network communications systems, the BlackBear NIMBL is capable of, among other features, automatic device discovery, device monitoring and diagnostics, and alarm notifications in case of any anomalies.

+Security
-A data diode solution by BlackBear Cyber Security provides hard defense through network segmentation between the operational technology (OT) side to information technology (IT) side, as IT is exposed to external environments and hence more susceptible to cyber-attacks.
-The BlackBear Intelligent Gateway (BIG) is an FPGA-based data diode.
-It ensures a strict data flow from OT to IT only, so any traffic from IT to OT will be blocked in its entirety.
-With a data diode, the user avoids a lot of maintenance work, and keeps safe from zero day vulnerabilities.
-Firewalls, on the other hand, are never safe from zero day vulnerabilities as they rely on known malware signatures to operate.

-Moreover, data traffic must be encrypted to avoid eavesdropping.
-ATOP switches use MACsec to encrypt data from RTUs/ VOIPs/AMRs/recorders to the central SCADA room, and the BIG encrypts data from and through SCADA.
-Therefore, SCADA data can be sent securely to uplinks via FTP/sFTP.

-All networking devices are IEC62443 compliant to ensure sufficient cybersecurity robustness.
+- The BlackBear Intelligent Gateway (BIG) is an FPGA-based data diode solution by BlackBear Cyber Security that provides hard defense through network segmentation between the operational technology (OT) side and information technology (IT) side.
+As IT is exposed to external environments and hence more susceptible to cyber-attacks, the BIG ensures strict data flow from OT to IT only, blocking any traffic from IT to OT in its entirety.
+In contrast to firewalls, data diodes do not rely on known malware signatures to operate, so keeps safe from zero day vulnerabilities. - Moreover, data traffic must be encrypted to avoid eavesdropping.
+ATOP switches use MACsec to encrypt data from RTUs/VOIPs/AMRs/recorders to the central SCADA room, and the BIG encrypts data from and through SCADA.
+Therefore, SCADA data can be sent securely to uplinks via FTP/sFTP. - · All networking devices are IEC62443 compliant to ensure sufficient cybersecurity robustness.
 Especially in critical environments like substations where the stakes are high, this feature is important indeed.

-And built with industrial-grade hardware and design, the whole system is able to perform reliably under harsh environments for a long period of time.
+Topology of an IEC 61850-3 substation

+ROHS